Mansisinghrathore/Mansisinghrathore/README.md

 - 👋 Hi, I’m @Mansisinghrathore
-- 👀 I’m interested in python and sql
+- 👀 I’m interested in java and sql
 - 🌱 I’m currently learning python and dsa
 - i am currently a CS student at poornima university